-With more construction projects approved by the government and in the course of commencing of development, it is expected that the construction division will maintain high level of turnover in 2021.
-Despite the drop of gross margin due to fierce competition in the construction market, the division so far has been able to contain the overhead costs, hence we projected a positive outlook for the construction division, and the investment in environmental infrastructure projects in the PRC is anticipated to make contribution to the construction division as well.
+With the Government announcing the development of mega projects in 2021, more construction projects rolled out which will benefit the construction division in the medium term.
+In consideration of order book on hand, it is expected that the construction division will maintain similar level of turnover in 2022.
+Though the fierce competition remains in the construction market particularly in civil works, the construction division is still able to contain the overhead costs, the performance of the division is anticipated to achieve same level as that of 2021.